Agusan del Norte: Geography

 Agusan del Norte is situated in Mindanao's western section of Caraga.
-It is bordered on the northwest by the Butuan Bay; northeast by Surigao del Norte; mid-east by Surigao del Sur; southeast by Agusan del Sur, and southwest by Misamis Oriental.
+It is bordered on the northwest by Butuan Bay; northeast by Surigao del Norte; mid-east by Surigao del Sur; southeast by Agusan del Sur, and southwest by Misamis Oriental.
 Agusan del Norte has a total land area of 2,730.24 km2.
 When Butuan is included for geographical purposes, the province's land area is 3546.86 km2.

-The central portion of the province forms the lower basin of the third longest river in the country, the Agusan, its mouth located at the Butuan Bay.
+The central portion of the province forms the lower basin of the third longest river in the country, the Agusan, its mouth located at Butuan Bay.
 Consequently, the terrain surrounding the river features flat to rolling lands.
 Mountainous terrain dominate the northeastern and western areas.

 The country's fourth largest lake, Lake Mainit is situated at the northern border between the province of Surigao del Norte.

 Administrative divisions

 Agusan del Norte comprises 10 municipalities and 1 component city.
 There are 253 barangays (including the independent city of Butuan).

 The city of Cabadbaran is the officially designated capital of the province per Republic Act 8811.
 The highly urbanized city of Butuan is geographically within but administratively independent from the province.